kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-1.md

 I have been performing for larger crowds for a couple of years now, and it’s always so fun to see the look on people’s faces when I do crazy tricks!
 After shows, I usually have a lot of people come up and want to learn how to yoyo.
 I have a big collection of yoyos, and I always get questions like: What’s your best yoyo?
 Why are there so many different models?
 What’s the best yoyo to start out with?

 To answer some of these questions, I initiated a data analysis project centered on yoyos.
 I collected information on over 500 yoyos and looked at different specs including price, material, weight, bearing type, and several other descriptors.
-The goal is to uncover trends and correlations that can offer insights into the diverse world of yoyos.
+The goal was to uncover trends and correlations that can offer insights into the diverse world of yoyos.

 This post provides a sneak peek into the initial steps of my data-driven exploration, shedding light on the groundwork laid for deeper insights into the fascinating dynamics of yoyo specs.
 For the final analysis see part 2.